zehreken/zehreken.github.io/source/posts/2026-04-02-making-an-rl-agent-look-good.md

 But this meant if there was no obstacle, both horizontal and vertical observations for that slot were 0.
 From the agent's perspective this meant that there was always an obstacle hanging at top center of the map.
 To fix this you need to assign a value that is typically not in the normalized range.
 That is the sentinel value.
-Sentinel value is the similar to null for observation value.
+Sentinel value is similar to null for observation value.
 So instead of the calculated 0 value, I set it to 2 for slots that were currently empty.
 2 is arbitrary here, the important thing is having a value outside normalized range.
 I think this was also the solution to the agent always camping in the corners.
 I assume that previous values were pushing the agent to the sides.

 Then with all improvements I started training again.
 In the image below you can see a total of 60k training steps.